 - 2 year warranty

-Very accurate distances, useful slope mode, great value, scan mode works even with slope mode
+Very accurate golf distance finder, useful slope mode, great value, scan mode works even with slope mode

 The Callaway 300 Pro Golf Laser Rangefinder offers pin-seeking precision in a sleek, sophisticated design.
 Exclusive Pin Acquisition Technology (P.A.T.) lets you lock onto the pin from up to 300 yards away, ensuring accuracy even when trees and other objects are in the background.